nanocubeai/nanocube/README.md

 -----------------

-**NanoCube** is a super minimalistic, in-memory OLAP engine for lightning fast point queries on Pandas DataFrames.
-It’s just 27 lines of code that magically transform any DataFrame into a multi-dimensional OLAP cube.
-NanoCube shines when many point queries are needed on the same DataFrame, e.g. for financial data analysis, business intelligence or fast web services.
+**NanoCube** is a minimalistic, in-memory OLAP engine for lightning fast point queries on Pandas DataFrames.
+As of now, just 27 lines of code are required to transform a Pandas DataFrame into a multi-dimensional OLAP cube.
+NanoCube shines when point queries need to be executed on a DataFrame, e.g. for financial data analysis, business intelligence or fast web services.

 If you believe it would be valuable to **extend NanoCube with additional OLAP features** and improve its speed -